‘The more you praise and celebrate your life, the more there is in life to celebrate.’Oprah Winfrey

 Someone struggling with serious illness once said to me. “ I celebrate the fact that I can wake up every morning and feel the sun on my face and the ground beneath my feet.” this was the most important thing to them and gave them a positive start to their day.
 However bad they felt!

 Abraham Heschel wrote: ‘People of our time are losing the power of celebration.
-Instead we seek to be amused or entertained.
-Celebration is an active state of expressing reverence or appreciation.
-To be entertained is a passive state, it is to receive pleasure afforded by assuming act or spectacle… Celebration is a confrontation, giving attention to the transcendent meaning of ones actions.’
+Instead, we seek to be amused or entertained.
+A celebration is an active state of expressing reverence or appreciation.
+To be entertained is a passive state, it is to receive pleasure afforded by assuming act or spectacle… A celebration is a confrontation, giving attention to the transcendent meaning of one’s actions.’

 Celebrate the special moments that are personal to you, new baby, marriage, anniversary, study, sport, goals which you set yourself and have worked hard to achieve.
 It could be as small as getting up in the morning or as big as climbing a mountain.
 We should celebrate our achievements.

-We could have a family gathering to talk and share about a loved one at a birthday.
-Have a living wake to honour who and what they are and what they mean to us.
-Do these things whilst the most important people are with us.
-They then benefit from knowing that you value and appreciate the contribution they have made to our lives.
+We could have a family gathering to talk and share about a loved one at a birthday or have a living wake to honour who and what they are and what they mean to us.
+Do these things whilst the most important people are with us so that they benefit from knowing that you value and appreciate the contribution they have made to our lives.

 We could have a celebration to mark the opening of a business or project that we have been working.
 Take a moment to treat ourselves and reward ourselves for the hard work we have done.
 Go and have your hair done, your nails, have a glass of bubbles, meet some mates and share a beer, have a coffee, fish or cycle ride.
 Whatever way we choose to celebrate remember these shared moments cement the occasion in our memories.

-In conclusion whatever the celebration, we can celebrate the fact that our lives have been enriched or strengthened by these events adding precious chapters to our life story giving future generations lessons and reflections to learn from.
-Giving meaning, purpose and lasting legacy to our lives for generation’s and communities to treasure.
+Whatever the celebration, we can celebrate the fact that our lives have been enriched or strengthened by these events adding precious chapters to our life story giving future generations lessons and reflections to learn from.
+Giving meaning, purpose and lasting legacy to our lives for generations and communities to treasure.